ASnailman/ChickenButtBot/README.md

 ## Features

-- **🎯 A random victim every day** — a scheduler fires once a day at a random time between 9am and 9pm, so nobody sees it coming.
+- **A random victim every day** — a scheduler fires once a day at a random time between 9am and 9pm, so nobody sees it coming.
-- **🧠 Actually intelligent** — Gemini drives the conversation instead of the bot just watching for a keyword.
+- **Actually intelligent** — Gemini drives the conversation instead of the bot just watching for a keyword.
 It improvises and tries to lead you into the trap.
-- **🔁 Adapts when it's losing** — starts out hunting for "what"; if that flops after three messages, it also starts fishing for "why".
+- **Adapts when it's losing** — starts out hunting for "what"; if that flops after three messages, it also starts fishing for "why".
-- **🐔 Two punchlines** — "chickenbutt lmao" for *what*, "chickenthigh bozo" for *why*.
+- **Two punchlines** — "chickenbutt lmao" for *what*, "chickenthigh bozo" for *why*.
-- **🧪 Manual trigger** — a `/test-bot` slash command lets you sic the bot on a specific person on demand (great for testing, or for pure evil).
+- **Manual trigger** — a `/test-bot` slash command lets you sic the bot on a specific person on demand (great for testing, or for pure evil).

 ## How it works